 - Prioritize your financial aid opportunities!
 Scholarships are the best way to get free money towards your college education.
 Unlike loans, you do not have to pay back any money that you win by way of scholarships.

 - There is no limit to the number of scholarships you can apply to.

-- There is also no limit to the amount of money you can accept by way of scholarships (though it will too many scholarships will affect the amount in institutional aid you might receive)
+- There is also no limit to the amount of money you can accept by way of scholarships (though scholarships will affect the amount in institutional aid you might receive)

-When you consider just these factors, it’s easy to see that it is definitely worth spending as much time as you can conducting a thorough scholarship search.
+When you consider just these factors, it’s easy to see that it is definitely worth spending as much time as you can conduct a thorough scholarship search.
 If you are really lucky, you could win enough awards to fund your full tuition fees so you do not have to borrow any money.